Rahazan/PrologAssignments/ker2/report/report.md

 The goal is to represent these features in such a way that we can observe certain features of the logo, and ask what the most likely country is.

 ### Modelled data
-The dataset we used was [top 50 UEFA ranked footbal clubs](http://www.uefa.com/memberassociations/uefarankings/club/).
+The dataset we used was the [top 50 UEFA ranked footbal clubs list](http://www.uefa.com/memberassociations/uefarankings/club/).

 #### Logo features